Overview of the Honors Program

 Honors/Legal Studies GPA:

-Legal Studies upper div courses must be taken for a letter grade Fall 2020 and Spring 2021.
+Legal Studies upper div courses must be taken for a letter grade Fall 2020, Spring 2021 and Fall 2022.
 Students must indicate in their application whether or not they would like their Sp20 grades to be used towards the Honors application GPA.

 ***UPDATED INFO FOR SPRING 2020***